galaxyproject/training-material/topics/genome-annotation/tutorials/secondary-metabolite-discovery/tutorial.md

 >
 {: .hands_on}

-# Custom script in Galaxy
+# Use custom scripts in Galaxy to bridge between workflow steps

-## Apply a custom script with **Interactive JupyTool and notebook**
+## Integrate a custom script into the workflow using **Interactive JupyTool and notebook**

 For the next steps we need to extract the `SMILES` representations of the predicted BGC metabolites.
-And convert in the `.smi` format (basically a tabular format that contains names and structures of chemical compounds).
+And convert it into the `.smi` format (basically a tabular format that contains names and structures of chemical compounds).

 The  `SMILES` representations of the predicted BGC metabolites are stored as features of the clusters in the Genbank files.